liatrio/tag-o11y-quick-start-manifests/README.md

 **Using Tilt**

 Tilt takes care of creating resouces and giving you access to the logs, as well as creating any port-forwarding you need.
-You'll have easy access from tilt's builtin dashboard.
+You'll have easy access from tilt's builtin dashboard.<br>

-To spin up a k3d cluster and deploy the default LGTM stack with tilt, run `make tilt` Below are a couple of examples of what the tilt dashboard provides you.
+To spin up a k3d observability cluster and deploy the default LGTM stack with tilt, run `make tilt-up` <br>

+When you're done, type `ctrl-c` and `make tilt-destroy`<br>

+Below are a couple of examples of what the tilt dashboard provides you.

 ![tilt table view](content/tilt_table.png)